github/training-kit/git-guides/git-overview.md

 ### Ease of roll back

 If you make a mistake, it's OK!
 Commits are immutable, meaning they can't be changed. (*Note: You _can_ change history, but it will create new replacement commits instead of editing the existing commits.
-More on that later!*) This means that if you do make a mistake, even on an important branch like master, it's _OK_. **You can easily revert that change, or roll back the branch pointer to the commit where everything was fine.**
+More on that later!*) This means that if you do make a mistake, even on an important branch like `main`, it's _OK_. **You can easily revert that change, or roll back the branch pointer to the commit where everything was fine.**

 The benefits of this can't be overstated.
 Not only does it create a safer environment for the project and code, but it fosters a development environment where developers can be braver, trusting that Git has their back.